-The Foundation provides grants and scholarships to support projects in different spheres of society and cultural life.
+The Foundation provides grants to support projects in different spheres of society and cultural life.
 Grants are awarded to individuals, organisations and associations.
 Grants are awarded, for instance, for co-operation in the fields of art and culture, scientific research (especially humanities and social sciences), study trips by student and pupil groups, and for learning more about either country’s cultural, social and economic conditions.

 The Finnish-Norwegian Cultural Foundation was founded in 1979.
 The Foundation’s capital is EUR 4.3 million in Finland (2016) and approximately NOK 4.1 million in Norway (2015).

 The Board of the Foundation consists of six members (three from each country), with personal deputies for each of them.
 The Finnish members of the Board are appointed by the Finnish Ministry of Education and Culture.
 The Foundation’s Finnish delegates for the term 2018–2020 are Senior Specialist Eero Hokkanen as Chairman, and Ambassador Pekka Huhtaniemi and Director general Susanna Pettersson as members.

 The Foundation’s Norwegian delegation consists of CEO Christian Bjelland as Chairman and Secretary-general Espen Stedje and CEO Trude Gomnæs Ugelstad as members.
 The Foundation also steers the Finnish-Norwegian Cultural Institute in Oslo.
 The Foundation appoints the Institute’s Board and supports its activities by granting funds for the Institute’s projects.

 For what purpose can I apply for a grant?

 - promote the cultural exchange between the two countries and develop the cultural life in those;